mcrone/plotlydefinerain/README.md

 After clustering the positive and negative cluster are used to generate positive and negative thresholds.
 The positive threshold is 3 standard deviations lower than the mean of the positive cluster.
 The negative threshold is 3 standard deviations higher than the mean of the negative cluster.
 Anything that is found between the two thresholds is call droplet rain.

 ## Diagram and table generation
-Finally, a plotly tablet and diagram are generated from the amplitude data.
+Finally, a plotly table and diagram are generated from the amplitude data.